Frequently Asked Questions

 How do I schedule an appointment?

-Our fees are based on the therapist’s level of training and experience.
-Full fees range from $100-$200 and our licensed therapists offer some sliding fees.
+We base our fees on the therapist’s level of training and experience.
+Full fees range from $110-$210 and our licensed therapists offer some sliding fees.
 Our externs and fellows have lower fees based on financial need.
 We will work with you to find a fee that feels comfortable.

-Several of our therapists accept Blue Cross Blue Shield PPO of Illinois, and some of us also accept Blue Choice PPO and Cigna.
-If you are out of network for a particular therapist, we will provide necessary out of network billing documentation, if offered by your insurance providers so you can get get reimbursed by your insurance company.
-For specifics about what your portion of the fee you will be responsible for, please call your insurance company and ask about your deductible and your co-pay.
+All of our therapists accept Blue Cross Blue Shield PPO of Illinois, and some of us also accept Blue Choice PPO, Cigna, Aetna, and United Health Care.
+If you are out of network for a particular therapist, we will provide necessary out of network billing documentation, if offered by your insurance providers so you can get reimbursed.
+For information about your coverage, please call your insurance company and ask about your mental health coverage, your deductible, and your co-pay.

 What are the differences between counseling, psychotherapy, social work, and pharmacotherapy?

 Lakeview Center’s therapists have degrees in psychology, social work, or counseling, but we all use a similar approach.
 Pharmacotherapy is the use of medication, typically in combination with talk therapy.
 Our nurse practitioner affiliates provide medication and coordinate closely with our therapists.